 "Saturn", "Uranus", "Neptune"]

-The length method returns the length of the array.
+method returns the length of the array.
 Since arrays begin with 0, the last index is n-1.
-The ... range operator creates a range of numbers, excluding the last high value.
+The ... range operator creates a range of numbers, excluding the last high value. puts planets[i]We print the element having a specific index in the array.

 Mercury